srijansahay/Titanic/README.md

 # Titanic
-This project is based on titanic dataset in Kaggle.
+This project is based on titanic dataset present in Kaggle.
 This is a classification problem dataset where we need to predict whether the person survived or not.